-Business leaders know that their organizations are becoming more diverse.
-They also may have seen the overwhelming evidence that diversity among board membership is associated with better financial outcomes.
+Business leaders know their organizations are becoming more diverse.
+Leaders may also recognize the overwhelming evidence that diversity among board membership is associated with better financial outcomes.

-What they do not always know, however, is how to leverage and optimize the diversity that already lives within their employees.
-Nor do they understand how to orchestrate and facilitate a workplace culture that oozes with inclusivity – that is, one that will attract and, more importantly, retain the increasingly diverse employees needed to innovate and win in the marketplace.
+What leaders do not always know, however, is how to leverage and optimize the diversity that already lives within their employees.
+Nor do they understand how to orchestrate and facilitate a workplace culture that oozes with inclusivity.
+Inclusive cultures attract and, more importantly, retain the increasingly diverse employees needed to innovate and win in the marketplace.

-At SOLVE, we understand that a strong diversity and inclusion strategy can become a competitive advantage for our clients and that support for these efforts must start in the C-Suite.
-Our Diversity & Inclusion Strategy Audit is designed to identify short and long-term opportunities for turning good intentions into lasting impact.
+At SOLVE, we understand that a strong diversity and inclusion strategy is a competitive advantage for our clients.
+We also know that support for these efforts must start in the C-Suite.
+Our Diversity & Inclusion Strategy Audit is designed to identify short- and long-term opportunities for turning good intentions into lasting impact.

-Product description: SOLVE’s Diversity & Inclusion Strategy Audit will examine and assess:
+SOLVE’s Diversity & Inclusion Strategy Audit examines and assess:

 Contact us for a free pre-audit consultation today!

 An Affirmative Action Plan is a way for an organization to evaluate their initiatives and strategies to achieve equal employment opportunities for everyone.
 The plan includes a statistical evaluation of the company’s workforce to show how women and minority groups are represented compared against a general representation of employees with similar skills in the comparable labor market.
-An Affirmative Action Plan also provides a plan for the company to correct problem areas that may be identified and to support the recruitment of an equal workforce.
+An Affirmative Action Plan also provides a plan for the company to correct problem areas and support the recruitment of an equal workforce.

 Affirmative action laws are governed by the Office of Federal Contract Compliance Programs (OFCCP).
-It is the responsibility of an organization to know if it is required to have an Affirmative Action Plan.
+It is the organization’s responsibility to know if it is required to have an Affirmative Action Plan.
 Plans are required when doing business with the U.S. Federal Government.
-It is sometimes very apparent that an Affirmative Action Plan is required (such as being listed in the terms of a contract) but some companies may be surprised to learn that something as simple as providing food or beverages to a federal agency or military base can require them to have an Affirmative Action Plan.
+It is sometimes very apparent that an Affirmative Action Plan is required (such as being listed in the terms of a contract).
+However, some companies may be surprised to learn that something as simple as providing food or beverages to a federal agency or military base can require an Affirmative Action Plan.

-Here are a few factors that would require an organization to have an AAP plan:
+Here are a few factors that require an organization to have an AAP plan:

 If an organization is required to have an Affirmative Action Plan and they do not, they may be subject to sanctions, penalties and liabilities.